What we did:

 With such a powerful and transformational theme behind Lioness Ink, it needed a inspirational (and feminine) brand to help the girls (and mentors) align with the mission.
 We wanted LI to have youthful personality and a meaningful “mascot” that would serve as LI’s visual representation.

-Lioness Ink needed a powerfully inspirational (but feminine) brand.
+Lioness Ink needed a inspirational brand

 Of course no other mascot would do except the lioness herself.
 Several concept sketches of lionesses were submitted (see below) and the “geometrical lioness” was chosen.
 Geo-lioness was chosen due to her simple, but unique shapes; youthful appeal but powerful, knowing presence.
 Purples, pinks, and shades of turquoise was LI’s go-to color scheme.